Gyromorphs: a new class of functional disordered materials

 The coupled dipoles method lets us compute the relative change of LDOS compared to the vacuum value, $\delta\varrho = \varrho/\varrho_0 - 1$, as the trace of a tensor product.

 where we dropped the $\omega$ dependence from the tensor notations for compactness and $C_p = (2 \omega^3)/[\pi c^4 \varrho_0(\omega)]$.
 Following past works~\cite{Pierrat2010,Caze2013,Froufe-Perez2017}, we estimate the DOS of the medium at points at least $2a$ away from scatterer centers, and average the result over random points in the medium.
-We remind the standard~\cite{Carminati2021} derivation of these equations and the precise definitions of every term in $2d$ and $3d$ in SM~\cite{supp}.
+We remind the reader of the standard~\cite{Carminati2021} derivation of these equations in $2d$ and $3d$ in SM~\cite{supp}.

+\textit{Effective medium theory --} We now turn to effective medium properties.
+In disordered media, the two most commonly used optical descriptors are the scattering mean-free path $\ell_s$ (the typical distance between two scattering events) and the anisotropy factor $g \in [-1;1]$ which quantifies how isotropic scattering events are~\cite{Carminati2021} -- $g=0$ corresponds to isotropic scattering, while $g= -1$ indicates purely backward scattering.
+By expanding the medium’s Green tensor in powers of the density and retaining only terms that depend on pair correlations~\cite{VanTiggelen1994,Leseur2014,Conley2014,Leseur2016b,Cherroret2016,Carminati2021,Monsarrat2022,Vynck2023} one may link both quantities to $S(k)$.
+In $d=2$, the final expressions read

+where $\widetilde{S}(k)$ is the structure factor, excluding the Dirac delta at $k = 0$, $t = k_0^2 \alpha_d$ is the amplitude of the $t$-matrix of one scatterer, $\rho_0 = N / L^d$ is the number density and $k_R \approx k_0 \sqrt{1 + \rho_0 \text{Re} [\alpha_d(\omega)]}$ is the real part of the effective wavenumber in the medium.
+These expressions (derived in SM), are valid for both scalar and vector waves within this approximation, and are known~\cite{Conley2014,Leseur2016b}, although some works have mistakenly used the $3d$ expressions.